jieqianzhang/D3-study-group/session1/README.md

 * Call the enter() function which will then run any subsequent code over-and-over again, based on elements in the data.

 ### Draw a bar chart

+# Homework: Add axes to your bar chart